Rock Quarry Pool in Tenino Wa (Only $6 to Enter)!

 rock quarry pool

-The shallow end is on the far right of this picture, and the deep end is on the left of picture.
+The shallow end is on the far right of this picture, and the deep end is on the left of the picture.
 They are separated by this chain link fence.

 What to Expect: